aiidateam/aiida-core/docs/source/developer_guide/devel_tutorial/code_plugin_float_sum.rst

 ---------------------------
 We will start by describing what is a data plugin, and by creating a new one.

-A data plugin is a subclass of :py:class:`Data<aiida.orm.data.Data>`.
+A data plugin is a subclass of :py:class:`Data<aiida.orm.node.data.Data>`.
 In the class, you should provide methods that the end user should use to store high-level objects (for instance, for a crystal structure, there can be a method for setting the unit cell, one for adding an atom in a given position, ...).